philipturner/swift-xtb/README.md

 Goal: Combine a few recent advances in quantum chemistry.
 Do this with maximum possible CPU utilization and the simplest possible algorithms.
 Then, port the most compute-intensive parts to OpenCL.

-- Real-space formalism
+- Real-space formalism (multigrid)
   - Removes orbital basis sets, drastically simplifying the functional form.
-  - Reduces the number of FFTs, a bottleneck that dominates computation time.
+  - Removes FFTs, a bottleneck and library dependency.
   - Most DFT libraries (Gaussian, GAMESS, TeraChem) use the plane-wave formalism.
 This formalism is well-suited to CPUs, but not GPUs.
 - [DeepMind 2021 functional](https://www.science.org/doi/10.1126/science.abj6511) (2021)
   - More accurate than the B3LYP functional used for mechanosynthesis research, or at least not significantly worse.